Wright Memorial Bridge: Wright Memorial Bridge I

 The first bridge opened on September 27, 1930; built by the W.L.
 Jones Company of Elizabeth City and owned by the Wright Memorial Bridge Company.
 Entirely made of wood, the 3 mi span took six months to construct, at a cost of $225,000.
 A toll bridge costing $1 per trip, it became the official gateway to the Outer Banks and even featured an archway at the Kitty Hawk end that read "Dare County" at top, "1583 Birthplace of a Nation" on left, and "1903 Birthplace of Aviation" on right.
-The bridge replaced a privately run ferry service between Point Harbor and Kitty Hawk.
+The bridge replaced a private ferry service between Point Harbor and Kitty Hawk.

 In June 1935, the State Highway Commission purchased the Wright Memorial Bridge for $150,000 and removed the toll.
 In 1934, NC 344 was replaced by NC 34; which was later replaced by US 158 in 1941.
 In 1966, the first Wright Memorial Bridge was replaced and razed.